openceJav/pycrypt/README.md

 <h3 align="center">PyCrypt - Ai Prediction Engine</h3>

   <p align="center">
-    PyCrypt is a GUI / CLI application that uses machine learning to provide predictions based on a provided dataset, using a variety of algorithms and techniques.
+    PyCrypt is a Flask application that uses machine learning to provide predictions based on a provided dataset, using a variety of algorithms and techniques.
     <br />
     <br />